Supertron42/ClibDT_CommonLibSSE_NG_VR_Toolkit/README.md

 ### **1. Set Environment Variables (required)**
 Guides you through setting up the key folders and paths used by the toolkit:
 - Where your dev projects live
-- Where your Skyrim game and mods are
+- Where your Skyrim game folder (or SKSE) lives
-- (Optional) Path to GitHub Desktop
+- Where you want to create your mod to

 **You must do this first!**